trishasingh/rct-bias/README.md

 not be externally valid.
 Using a dataset from an already existing RCT, I model different situations in which researchers oversample sites that are convenient to implement the treatment in and assess the external validity bias that arises from it.
 I compare this bias to a mathematical expression derived in the literature.
-I nd a very high external validity bias in samples that are conveniently selected.
-Additionally, I test a reweighting procedure that utilizes the inclusion probability of each site and nd that it generally reduces, but does not eliminate, external validity bias.
+I find a very high external validity bias in samples that are conveniently selected.
+Additionally, I test a reweighting procedure that utilizes the inclusion probability of each site and find that it generally reduces, but does not eliminate, external validity bias.

 This repo contains my [research paper](./estimating-external-validity-bias-rct.pdf)